 The Flight Experience

-It is important to understand what you to expect during your first visit to a wind tunnel.
-Your entire first time experience usually lasts between 1-2 hours:
+When you make your first visit to a wind tunnel, it is important to understand what you to expect during your visit.
+The entire first time experience usually lasts between 1-2 hours and consists of the following:

 - After arriving at the tunnel and checking in you will have the opportunity to watch others fly.